-In 2017, her work has been recognised with two awards: her Good Weekend story recounting the events on the night of Melbourne’s thunderstorm asthma epidemic received the Jim Oram Award for Outstanding Feature Writing in the NRMA Kennedy Awards, while her article on the prescription opioid epidemic won the Australian and New Zealand College of Anaesthetists Media Award.
+I’ve also won a couple of nice awards – for my Good Weekend story about Melbourne’s 2016 thunderstorm asthma epidemic (the Jim Oram Award for Outstanding Feature Writing in the NRMA Kennedy Awards) and for an article about the prescription opioid epidemic (the Australian and New Zealand College of Anaesthetists Media Award).

 I’m interested in telling important human stories which explore issues of social justice and love to dig into the complexities and craziness of living in the 21st century.